 CBE’s occupant survey shows how well a building is performing from the perspective of its occupants.
-Use of the survey also qualifies for LEED-NC 2.2 credit EQ 7.2, for thermal comfort verification.
+Use of the survey also qualifies for thermal comfort verification LEED credits.

 Use this web-based tool to predict thermal comfort that meets ASHRAE Standard-55.
 Includes detailed options for conventional building systems, adaptive comfort, and increased air speeds.